-Global IP traffic has increased eightfold over the past 5 years, and will increase fourfold over the next 5 years.
-Cisco published in 2011 that annual global IP traffic will reach the zettabyte threshold by the end of 2015.
-Telcos need to support this tremendous rise in traffic and most important keep margins on the per bit transported into their network.
+Telcos need to support the tremendous rise in Global IP traffic and most important keep margins on the per bit transported into their network.
 They need to multiply the bandwidth, while building differentiating services and keeping high quality of experience for the end-user.
 This requires to innovate in their transport network where engineering and switching are much more efficient for large bandwidth flows.

 Equipment manufacturers developed new approaches, including traffic engineering, reliable resource inventory and fast, scheduled and on-demand optical path provisioning.
 These approaches have created an international standard: GMPLS (Generalized Multi-Protocol Label Switching) control plane.
-Requirements proposed by the ITU-T G.8080 ASTN architecture, designed by IETF in CCAMP and PCE working groups and promoted by a consortium of telcos at the OIF (Optical Interoperability Forum), the GMPLS control plane is dedicated to enable an intelligent service driven transport network through protocols building blocks.
+Standardized by ITU-T ( G.8080 ASTN), IETF (CCAMP and PCE working groups) and promoted by a consortium of telcos at the OIF (Optical Interoperability Forum), the GMPLS control plane is dedicated to enable an intelligent service driven transport network through protocols building blocks.

 MARBEN GMPLS provides the ultimate off-the-shelf GMPLS solution, which covers the legacy SONET/SDH control plane to new Packet Optical Transport Systems (P-OTS), the Optical Transport Networks (OTN) switching platforms and multi degree Reverse Optical Add-Drop Multiplexer (ROADM) nodes.